ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.review.md

 List any process-related changes you are planning to make (if there are any)

- * Ordered from most to least important.
- * Explain why you are making a change.
----
  * We have decided to add a login.
  * Instead of using cookies we're going to use a login system, this will make keeping track of favourites much easier